 Here is the list of countries that have legalized same-sex marriage-

 Grounds For Not Legalizing Same-Sex Marriage In India

 The primary ground for opposition is religion and Hindu beliefs about same-sex.
 According to the opposition, the Hindu laws, values, and society does not recognize same-sex marriage.
-Furthermore, the Centre argues that in order to legalize same-sex marriage, there is a need to make several changes and amendments in a lot of legislation(s) and thus, requires a debate in the Parliament.
+Furthermore, the Centre argues that in order to legalize same-sex marriage, there is a need to make several changes and amendments in a lot of legislation(s) and thus, requires a debate in Parliament.

 Future of Same-Sex Marriage

 Well!
 The good news is that yes, there is scope for the LGBTQ community in India.
 Although it is difficult to say or presume that anything drastic is going to take place in the coming few months or even years for that matter, however, there is definitely hope for change.
-I mean, history is example.
+I mean, history is an example.

-Yes, there is no doubt that India is over-thinking about same-sex marriage.
+Yes, there is no doubt that India is over-thinking same-sex marriage.
 However, I am sure that India is soon going to take the requisite steps to ensure the rights of the LGBTQ community.
 For now, we just have to wait and see how things pan out.